Lopinavir/ritonavir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine if you are also using alfuzosin, cisapride, lovastatin, simvastatin, midazolam, triazolam, pimozide, rifampin, sildenafil, St John's wort, or an ergot medicine (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine).
+- Do not use this medicine if you are also using alfuzosin, cisapride, dihydroergotamine, ergotamine, lovastatin, lurasidone, methylergonovine, oral midazolam, pimozide, rifampin, sildenafil, simvastatin, St John's wort, or triazolam.

-- There are many other drugs that can interact with lopinavir/ritonavir.
+- Many other drugs can interact with lopinavir/ritonavir.
 Make sure your doctor knows about all other medicines you are using.

-- If you also use didanosine, take it 1 hour before or 2 hours after you take Kaletra® oral liquid.
+- If you also use didanosine, take it 1 hour before or 2 hours after you take Kaletra® oral liquid or capsules.
 Didanosine can be taken (without food) at the same time as Kaletra® tablets.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or if you have liver disease (such as cirrhosis, hepatitis B or C), diabetes, heart disease, heart rhythm problems (such as long QT syndrome), high cholesterol, hemophilia, or a history of pancreas problems.
+- Tell your doctor if you are pregnant or if you have liver disease (including cirrhosis or hepatitis), diabetes, high cholesterol, hemophilia, or a history of pancreatitis.
+Tell your doctor about all heart conditions you have, including heart failure, heart block, or heart rhythm problems.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.